lantanagroup/NDH-sample-data/README.md

-# Da Vinci Plan-Net Resources
+# ONE FAST National Directory Resources

 This project uses freely available NPPES data to create FHIR resources based on the proposed NDH IG.